fengye/wax/README.md

 Wax is a framework that lets you write iPhone apps in [Lua](http://www.lua.org/about.html).
 It bridges Objective-C and Lua using the Objective-C runtime.
 With Wax, anything you can do in Objective-C is **automatically** available in Lua!
 What are you waiting for, give it a shot!

+RapidWax
+===

+RapidWax is made possible by Wax and some other Lua open source projects, namely LuaSocket, LuaFilesystem, RemDebug, LuaGL and cocos2d-iphone.
+They're integrated to make RapidWax more suitable for rapid game prototyping.

 Setup
 -----